Delta Air Lines

-For those who may not know, a Machine Bureaucracy is a term coined by Mintzberg back in the 1980’s to describe an organization involved with a highly specialized work.
-Characteristically, machine bureaucracies also tend to have very routine tasks connected to the what they produce, create or "do".
+For those who may not know, machine bureaucracy is a term coined by Mintzberg back in the 1980s to describe an organization involved in highly specialized work.
+Characteristically, machine bureaucracies also tend to have very routine tasks connected to what they produce, create, or "do."

 I’ve also included some suggestions for the future that Delta might want to consider, contextualized using Mintzberg’s structural model.

-Delta Airlines Inc., operating as Delta Airlines is one of the largest passenger airline in the United States according to most of the current data.
+Delta Air Lines Inc., operating as Delta Air Lines, is one of the largest passenger airlines in the United States, according to most of the current data.